 Microsoft is therefore committed to working with national healthcare regulators, healthcare providers and other stakeholders to ensure our technologies can be used to enable the healthcare sector in ways that meet both international standards and national compliance and regulatory requirements.
 Indeed, Microsoft is of the view that its cloud solutions can be used to meet and even enhance the level of compliance with regulatory requirements.

-Microsoft stands ready to support our healthcare customers in SA with the Microsoft Cloud - including Microsoft Azure, Office 365, and Dynamics 365.
+Microsoft has already initiated plans to deliver the Microsoft Cloud - including Microsoft Azure, Office 365, and Dynamics 365 — from data centres located on the African continent, which will offer enterprise-grade reliability and performance to customers across the country and region.
 Microsoft experts are also available to understand your requirements and provide detailed information on the technical, contractual, and practical aspects of any proposed cloud project.
 Delivering a cloud that is trusted, responsible, and inclusive is a key part of our commitment to this digital transformation and to a cloud that serves the global good.

-Microsoft also understands that protected health information (PHI), which is special personal information, constitutes some of the most sensitive data that our customers handle and is subject to stringent regulatory requirements related to storage and processing.
-We have industry leading security and privacy practices that allow customers around the world to use the Microsoft Cloud for storing PHI.3
+Microsoft also understands that protected health information (PHI) constitutes some of the most sensitive data that our customers handle and is subject to stringent regulatory requirements related to storage and processing.
+We have industry leading security and privacy practices that allow customers around the world to use the Microsoft Cloud for storing PHI.
+3

 THE REGULATORY ENVIRONMENT

 The healthcare industry in Kenya has many different stakeholders.
 The Health Act No. 21 of 2017 establishes a unified health system, coordinates the inter-relationship between the national government and county government health systems and seeks to regulate health care services, health care service providers, health products, and health technologies.